sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 #### Example: PayPal onboarding

+[PayPal seller onboarding][paypal-track-seller-onboarding] is complete when the following requirements are met:

 1. Seller creates a PayPal account.
 2. Seller grants you permission for the [features][paypal-rest-endpoint-feature] you set.
 3. Seller confirms the email address of the account.